Community Dialogues

 April 23: All Souls, Indianapolis

-April 24: University of Indianapolis, Indianapolis
+April 24: University of Indianapolis

 April 25: Indiana Historical Society, Indianapolis

-April 29: Fishers Public Library, Fishers
+April 29: Fishers Public Library

 May 24: St. Paul’s, Indianapolis